 A parallelogram is a quadrilateral with two pairs of parallel sides and opposite angles are equal in measures.

-Types of Geometric Shapes: Open and Closed Figures
+Open and Closed Figures

 A point is a small dot which is the starting point of a line segment.
-By definition, a line segment is a part of a line in which a linear lane connecting two points within a line.
+By definition, a line segment is a part of a line in which a narrow lane is connecting two points within a line.
 Different numbers of line segments give us different figures and such figures may be either open figure or closed shapes or figures.

 Such bounded geometric shapes like polygons are called closed figures.
 A boundary of a closed figure is not only made of line segments but also by curves.
 Hence, a closed figure can be defined as any geometric shape which starts and ends at the same point to form a boundary by line segments or by curves.